abik11/tips-tricks/VBA.md

 ```

 ## C#
 It is of course also possible to control Excel through COM object from C#.
-To be able to do that you hace to add a reference to **Microsoft Excel 14.0 Object Library** in your project and add the following using statement in your C# file:
+To be able to do that you have to add a reference to **Microsoft Excel 14.0 Object Library** in your project and add the following using statement in your C# file:
 ```csharp
 using Excel = Microsoft.Office.Interop.Excel;
 ```